 Men are more likely to die within a year after breaking a hip than women due to complexations with the injury.

-Many studies show that while females are at a higher risk of osteoporosis there is a very clear cause and effect in men when it comes to aging and health bone density.
+Many studies show that while females are at a higher risk of osteoporosis there is a very clear cause and effect in men when it comes to aging and healthy bone density.
 These studies point to low testosterone and hormonal imbalance as one of the main culprits.

 Aging men with low testosterone are more likely to break a bone than men on TRT.